JustToThePoint English Website Version

 Consider the following second-order linear ODE with constant coefficients: y’’ + Ay’ + By = h(t) where:

 Our goal is to solve this equation for y(t) using the Laplace Transform.
-The key idea of using the Laplace Transform is that it converts the time-domain differential equation into an algebraic equation in the complex frequency variable s.
+The key idea is that the Laplace Transform converts the time-domain differential equation into an algebraic equation in the complex frequency variable s.
 This transformation simplifies solving the differential equation by turning it into an algebraic problem.

 Applying the Laplace Transform